-Assist in the development of a business plan for a capital project over \$1 million.
+- Assist in the development and/or refinement of Payer Strategy or components thereof.
+Support efforts to identify and implement the solutions needed to reform our position for various payment systems and determine Duke Health readiness to succeed in the value-based payment environment.
+This may include helping Duke Health develop and/or evaluate value-based and risk transfer arrangements, optimize revenue from managed care contracts and provide solutions specific to developing our network and performance. - Assist in the development of a business plan for a capital project over \$1 million.
 DUHS Policy requires that all capital business plans with cash outlays over \$1 million be documented with a well-developed, thoughtful business plan that succinctly describes the goals of the project, its expected impact on patient care and the financial impact over the project's useful life.
-This plan is then presented to the DUHS Executive Management
+This plan is then presented to the DUHS Executive Management Committee (EMC) for approval and funding.
+Recent examples include the

-- Committee (EMC) for approval and funding.
-Recent examples include the Duke Cancer Center (\$222 million) now completed, and the Duke Medicine Pavilion (\$559 million).
+- Duke Cancer Center (\$222 million) now completed, and the Duke Medicine Pavilion (\$559 million).
 Smaller capital project examples include the purchase of CT Scanners, MRIs and Linear Accelerators. - Assist in the development of the annual Financial Plan.
 The DUHS annual Financial Plan is one of the primary mechanisms used to manage the Health System.
 The Financial Plan is developed and compiled in the January to May timeframe and is presented for approval at the June meetings of the EMC and DUHS' Board of Directors.
 The Financial Planning process includes developing detailed volume projects by Clinical Business Unit along with the associated expense projections and operating income.
 Detailed plans are developed for each DUHS entity (e.g. Duke University Hospital, Duke Regional Hospital, Duke Raleigh Hospital, etc.).
 The results of the individual units are then consolidated.
 The final product is a Financial Plan for the fiscal year that contains detailed analysis of our market, assumptions and key statistics, the detailed capital plan, selected sensitivities and financial projections for the forward looking five-year period. - Assist in the financial review and negotiation of a significant DUHS contract.
 DUHS contracts out several functions such as food services and environmental services that require expertise not normally associated with a major teaching hospital.
 The negotiation of these contracts requires thoughtful analysis of the key critical components of the work to be performed along with detailed financial modeling of the impact to DUHS.
 These renegotiations require a collaborative effort between Procurement, Hospital Management, Finance and Legal Counsel. - Other projects may be available based on the specific interests of the participant and current projects that are underway within DUHS Finance.
 The design of these projects can be developed through discussion with the Rotation Director and Senior Management of DUHS Finance.